sahithyandev/s2/src/content/docs/program-construction/03-c-basics.md

 </figcaption>
 </figure>

+- text - readonly. stores compiled machine code. fixed size, determined at compile time.
-- data - initialized variables
+- data - initialized variables. stores global and static variables. readable & writable. fixed size, determined at compile time.
-- bss - uninitialized variables
+- bss - short for block started by symbol. uninitialized variables. stores global and static variables that are uninitialized or initialized to 0. fixed size, determined at compile time. automatically initialized to 0 by OS.
 - heap and stack grows in the opposite directions
 - heap can have gaps but stack cannot